 In addition to working with department faculty, graduate students have the option of performing cross disciplinary research with faculty members across campus.

-The Department of Physiology and Developmental Biology offers two graduate degrees: Physiology and Developmental Biology—MS, and, Physiology and Developmental Biology—PhD.
+The Department of Cell Biology and Physiology offers two graduate degrees: Cell Biology and Physiology—MS, and, Cell Biology and Physiology—PhD.

 The department has approximately twenty graduate students enrolled each year.
 Students working toward a master’s degree generally complete all requirements within two years.
 PhD students generally complete all requirements in four to five years.